NCAR/mod_evasive/README.md

 By default mod_evasive returns 403 Forbidden to blocked clients.
 This directive allows any other HTTP code known to Apache to be used instead.

+## DOSClientVar

+Name of an environemnt variable whose value is to be used as the client identifier instead of the IP address.
+If the variable name or value is blank or "-", fallback to IP address.
+To help combat Distributed Denial of Service attacks from multiple IP addresses in parallel, this is best used in conjunction with a module that groups client IP addresses into a single organizational identifier, such as the ASN provided by mod_maxminddb.

 ## Whitelisting IP Addresses